firebase/FirebaseUI-iOS/README.md

 $ pod install
 ```

+Alternatively you can use `pod try FirebaseUI` in order to install objective-c or swift sample project

 ## Mandatory Sample Project Configuration

-You have to configure Xcode project in order run samples.
+You have to configure Xcode project in order to run samples.

 1. You project should contain `GoogleService-Info.plist` downloaded from [Firebase console](https://console.firebase.google.com).<br>
+Copy `GoogleService-Info.plist` into sample project folder (`samples/obj-c/GoogleService-Info.plist` or `samples/swift/GoogleService-Info.plist`).<br>
 Find more instructions and download a plist file from the [Firebase console](https://console.firebase.google.com).

 2. Update URL Types.<br>